Frequently Asked Questions

 After that, the certification team crunches the numbers and within weeks, if a company meets the certifying threshold, Great Place to Work sends a congratulatory packet of certification materials (including a Great Place to Work badge that companies often put on their website and out for employees and job candidates to see).

 Then, each FORTUNE list has a deadline date.
-For instance, the date of publication of the Best Workplaces in Aging Services is September 27, 2018, and the last day to complete the certification process is June 18, 2018.
-We have gotten a lot of companies that have held spots in February, March, and April to do their Trust Index™ employee survey.
+For instance, the date of publication of the Best Workplaces in Aging Services is September 27, 2018, and the last day to complete the certification process was June 18, 2018.